muhreetay/muhreetay.github.io/README.md

 **Chicano Studies - Diverse Cultural Awareness Fundraising Project**
-- Baked goods symbolizing diverse Mexican roots, raising $200 by selling them and donating proceeds to Black Lives Matter, promoting awareness of underrepresented contributions.
+- Raised $200 by selling baked goods and donated to Black Lives Matter to support underrepresented contributions.
-- Crafted an impactful essay highlighting Afro-Mexican and Indigenous influences often overlooked in Mexican culture, fostering dialogue on racial issues within Latinx/e/o/a households.
-Enhanced accessibility by attaching the essay via QR code for easy sharing.
+- Created an essay highlighting Afro-Mexican and Indigenous influences in Mexican culture, with a shareable QR code to increase accessibility and encourage conversations on racial issues within Latinx/e/o/a households.
-- Exceeded expectations by leveraging multiple channels to promote the project, and engaging the community through social media and personal networks to raise funds and awareness.
+- Utilized multiple channels to promote the project, and engaged with the community through social media and personal networks to raise funds and awareness.